Distributed architectures for big data processing and analytics (2022/2023)

 If you use your PC to write and run your code, import the projects based on Maven (those projects can be run locally).

-If you use the PC available in the LAB, import the Eclipse projects with libraries (those projects cannot be run locally but only on the cluster exporting the jar file of the project).
+If you use the PC available in the LAB, import the Eclipse projects with libraries (those projects cannot be run locally but only on the cluster exporting the project jar file).

 Additional material